Madic-/Sway-DE/README.md

 ```

 To verify if it's enabled go to **about:support** and check if **Compositing** contains the value **WebRender**.
 This can lead to problems on some configurations because the WebRender is still beta.

-## Notes

-* On Fedora the bar is commented because I'm testing [i3status-rust](https://github.com/greshake/i3status-rust) as an alternative bar.
-If you want to activate i3blocks copy the file **config/sway.d/09_bar.conf** to something like **99_bar.conf** and uncomment all required settings.
-On Arch i3status-rust will be installed.